iaoqian/water_meter_recognition/README.md

 ## At the Begining
 This project is NOT aiming to show you some brilliant scores it achieved, instead, it tries to make you how I manage and solve a relatively complicated Machine Learning problem in real world.
 As a matter of fact, there have been some blogs/guidance show you how to deal with this problem.
 Using semantic(image) segmentation + classification is a universal way to handle problems like this.
 But I did it, for this specific task, in my way.
-So, it's sure, when you keep on reading you'll find its limitaitions.
-But that's not my purpose.
+Well, it's sure, when you keep on reading you'll find its limitaitions.
+But that's not actual my purpose.

 ## Problem Description
 ![imgs](https://github.com/iaoqian/water_meter_recognition/blob/main/IMGS/data.png)